IBMStreams/streamsx.websocket/_docs/220-user_operator_design.md

 * **WebSocketSink** - this is a WebSocket server-based C++ sink operator designed to send data to the remote WebSocket clients that are connected at any given time to the WebSocket server running inside of this operator.
 This operator can be used to send text (plain text, JSON or XML) and/or binary data.
 This operator will accept a client connection either via plain WebSocket (ws or http) or via TLS WebSocket (wss or https).
 Since any given WebSocket connection is bidirectional (full duplex) in nature, this sink operator will focus only on sending data to the connected remote clients and will simply ignore any data received from them.
 In addition, this operator can be configured to allow a certain maximum number of concurrent connections from the remote clients depending on the needs of the application and based on the capacity of the underlying OS and hardware configuration such as networking, CPU cores and memory limits.

+The WebSocket server running in this operator supports having multiple URL context paths for a given endpoint listening on a particular port.
+By using this feature, remote clients can connect to different URL context paths thereby letting the IBM Streams application logic to tailor which data items get sent to which group(s) of the remote clients.

 Since it is a server-based operator, many of the points we discussed for the other server-based WebSocketSource operator are also applicable here (client whitelist, client authentication etc.) as shown below in the common parameters between them.

 ### WebSocketSink operator parameters